Explore the two faces of the vibrant Alexandria Waterfront.

 The beaches are great if you want to relax, but the best ones require a bit more planning.

-• Cost: You will likely need to pay for a day pass at a hotel or a private club to get the comfort in addition to the cleanliness most tourists expect.
+- Cost: You will likely need to pay for a day pass at a hotel or a private club to get the comfort and the cleanliness most tourists expect.

 Making Your Decision